misheska/misheska.github.com/source/_posts/2013-06-16-getting-started-writing-chef-cookbooks-the-berkshelf-way.markdown

 --------------------

-Running  `getent` on the test virtual machine should also produce the same result as when you validated Iteration #1:
+Running  `getent` on the test virtual machine should also produce the same result as when you validated Iteration #1 on Mac OS X/Linux:

     $ vagrant ssh -c "getent passwd myface" myface:x:497:501::/home/myface:/bin/bash

+And on Windows:

+    > vagrant ssh -c "getent passwd myface" -- -n -T myface:x:497:501::/home/myface:/bin/bash

 Iteration #3 - Install the Apache2 Web Server